 So the solution is simply to leave room for that stuff, and have a system in place so you can reorient quickly.

-My secret is this – I plan in hour-long time blocks, limit myself to 1-3 tasks per weekday (thus, 1-3 hours per weekday), and keep a master to do list.
-This way, I don’t overload my schedule, I give myself enough time to work, and I always know where to look when my current day’s to-do list needs to be set on fire for all the good it’s doing me.
+I tend to plan in hour-long time blocks, limit myself to 1-3 tasks per weekday (thus, 1-3 hours per weekday), and keep a master to do list.
+This way, I don't overload my schedule, I give myself enough time to work, and I always know where to look when my current day's to-do list needs to be set on fire for all the good it's doing me.

 I hope you've gained some better ideas for planning in a more effective manner.
 If you have a minute, I'd love to know - what's your favorite planning methods and tools?